San Diego Addiction Treatment Center

 Support Groups for Heroin Addiction

 Support groups are key to lasting recovery from Heroin Addiction.
-The benefits of Therapeutic Communities in treating Substance Abuse Disorders has been recognized by the medical community.
+The benefits of Therapeutic Communities in treating Substance Abuse Disorders have been recognized by the medical community.
 These support groups have been historically useful in fostering accountability and moral support for addicts in recovery dating back almost a hundred years.

 Many people are aware of organizations like Narcotics Anonymous, but other groups have cropped up to offer new options for people looking for other ways to surround themselves with a support system.
 Groups like SMART Recovery and Secular Organizations for Sobriety (SOS) offer support groups that aren’t as focused on spirituality.